Riya-Sharma114/taskify/README.md

-🚀 TodoEase
+🚀 Taskify

-TodoEase is a simple yet attractive React + Bootstrap task management app designed to help users stay organized and productive.
+Taskify is a simple yet attractive React + Bootstrap task management app designed to help users stay organized and productive.
 With its clean UI and interactive features, it provides a seamless way to manage daily tasks effectively.

 🧩 Problem Statement